Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 3. clinical.

-Diagnostics will help identify the cause of the disease and choose the right treatment.
+Diagnostics will help to identify the cause of the disease and select the correct treatment.

-Allergic dermatitis is treated with immunotherapy.
-The animal is injected with small doses of the identified allergen subcutaneously with its subsequent increase.
-If the irritant is in food, then it is prescribed special diet, excluding a dangerous product in the diet.
+Treatment of allergic dermatitis is carried out using immunotherapy.
+The animal is injected with small doses of the identified allergen subcutaneously, followed by an increase in dose.
+If the irritant is in food, then it is prescribed special diet, excluding dangerous products from the diet.

 Dermatitis in dogs in 90 cases out of 100 has a positive prognosis if treatment is provided in a timely manner.

-To minimize the risk of developing dermatitis, you should attend to preventive measures:
+To minimize the risk of developing dermatitis, you should take preventive measures:

 Dermatitis in dogs is not as bad as it looks.
-Anxious caring for your beloved pet will quickly put him on his feet, and observance preventive measures and will completely reduce the likelihood of a disease.
+Carefully caring for your beloved pet will quickly get him back on his feet, and observance preventive measures and will completely reduce the likelihood of the disease occurring.

-Be vigilant and ask for medical help under any suspicion.
+Be vigilant and contact medical assistance for any suspicions.
 The health of your beloved dog directly depends on the speed of your reaction.

 Watch also the video

-Dermatitis in dogsunpleasant disease skin due to complications and duration of treatment.
+Dermatitis in dogsunpleasant illness skin due to complications and duration of treatment.
 Our article will discuss the types and causes of inflammation, as well as methods of getting rid of such a scourge.

 Types of canine dermatitis

-As mentioned above, dermatitis is considered to be skin inflammation.
-Depending on the causes of the onset, the disease is divided into the following types:
+As mentioned above, dermatitis is considered to be inflammation of the skin.
+Depending on the causes of occurrence, the disease is divided into the following types:

-• Periwound dermatitis - if the wound on the animal's body does not have time to heal successfully, then suppuration begins.
-With near-wound dermatitis, the wool at the site of the wound is constantly moist from exudate, the skin is red, and swelling is noticeable.
-In another way, such a disease is referred to as weeping dermatitis;
+• Peri-wound dermatitis – if the wound on the animal’s body does not have time to heal successfully, then suppuration begins.
+With periwound dermatitis, the fur at the wound site is constantly wet from exudate, the skin is red, and swelling is noticeable.
+This disease is otherwise referred to as weeping dermatitis;

-• Drug dermatitis - Some topical preparations can cause severe irritation to the skin of the dog.
-Those areas on which the medicine was applied directly become red, painful, and the hair falls out there.
-The animal usually aggravates the situation by constantly brushing and licking itchy skin;
+• Drug dermatitis – some drugs for external use can cause severe irritation to the dog’s skin.
+Those areas where the medicine was applied directly become red, painful, and hair falls out there.
+The animal usually makes the situation worse by constantly scratching and licking the itchy skin;

-• Thermal dermatitis - a disease that develops as a result of frostbite or burns.
-The affected area of the body strongly bakes and hurts, reddens, swells, itches.
-Skin wounds can fester;
+• Thermal dermatitis – a disease that develops as a result of frostbite or burns.
+The affected area of the body is very hot and painful, red, swollen, and itchy.
+Skin wounds may fester;

-• Seborrheic dermatitis - the disease can occur in case of malfunctioning sebaceous glands...
-With a similar problem, the dog's coat (especially on the back, as well as on the neck, thighs) looks oily, strewn with dandruff, the skin flakes and turns red.
-Sometimes with seborrheic dermatitis, the pet smells unpleasant.
+• Seborrheic dermatitis – the disease can also occur due to disruptions in work sebaceous glands.
+With a similar problem, the dog’s fur (especially on the back, as well as on the neck and hips) looks oily, strewn with dandruff, the skin flakes and turns red.
+Sometimes with seborrheic dermatitis your pet smells unpleasant.

-• It should be noted that the disease often affects not only the trunk and head, but also the limbs of animals (the so-called. interdigital dermatitis, pododermatitis).
-Usually, dermatitis on the paws in dogs is due to injury, irritation after walking on icy streets, sprinkled with reagents, as a result of infections introduced into microcracks on the fingertips.
-If the disease has affected the dog's limbs, then the animal will certainly begin to limp on its paws, which hurt and swell.
+• It is worth noting that the disease often affects not only the torso and head, but also the limbs of animals (the so-called interdigital dermatitis, pododermatitis).
+Usually, dermatitis on the paws of dogs occurs due to injury, irritation after walking on icy streets sprinkled with reagents, as a result of infections introduced into microcracks on the toe pads.
+If the disease affects the dog’s limbs, then the animal will certainly begin to limp on its paws, which hurt and swell.

 Symptoms of dermatitis in dogs